In this article, you’ll learn the pros and cons of calisthenics.

-Take a look, for example, at these two one arm pull up tutorials:
+Take a look, for example, at these two single-arm pull up tutorials:

 Advantage #6: It’s A No Excuse System

-By combining the 1st and 2nd benefit, namely that you can training everywhere and with minimum equipment, comes a new benefit.
+By combining the 1st and 2nd benefit, namely that you can train everywhere and with minimum equipment, comes a new benefit.